Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture10.md

 ### Transaction Sign

-- Then I sign as always so that's the same that we saw before, magic the filename of the unsigned transaction, file for the signed transaction.Then I need my payment signing key, because I'm spending this UTxO here.And I can only do that by proving that it's mine, so I must sign with my payment signing key.However, I'm also withdrawing so I touched rewards sitting at the stake address, so in order to prove that I have the right to do that, I need the signing key for that stake address.Therefore I need two signatures, two signing key files.
+- Then we sign the transaction as always, by providing the magic, filename of the unsigned transaction, and file for the signed transaction.
+- We need our payment signing key, because we are spending this UTxO here.
+We can only do that by proving that it's ours, so we must sign with our payment signing key.
+However, we are also withdrawing, so we grabbed rewards sitting at the stake address.
+In order to prove that we have the right to do that, we need the signing key for that stake address as well.
+Therefore we need two signatures here; two signing key files.

 ### Transaction Submit

-- And finally I submit, so just with magic and providing the file name of the file to submit.
+- Finally we submit the transaction, by providing the magic and the file name of the file to submit.

 ```